AshleyCheny/M101JS/README.md

 3. How to check a field is null ?
   - [Query for null or missing fields](https://docs.mongodb.com/v3.2/tutorial/query-for-null-fields/)
 4. How to understand index?
+5. Why do we need aggregate method?
+What is the difference with mongodb queries?